quangnd/metabit-demo-version1/README.md

 ### Notes

 - Mongo Local Database was created automatically at the first time running.
-- Google, Facebook OpenID was registered for testing purpose. (change this when deploy).
+- Google, Facebook OpenID was registered for testing purpose.
+(Google OpenID is not working :( )
 - Inspired by SahatSahat Yalkabov's projects.